Ted's Hiking World Sierra Point

 May 24, 2010

 Due to greater-than-normal amounts of rain and snow in the park lately, the falls are booming.
 The usual suspects are there, plus a number of others that I have not seen before.
 It is a shame, however, that the sky is completely overcast today.
 Needing to decide upon a course of action, I opt to try for Sierra Point, which trail has been officially unmaintained since it was partially obliterated by a rock fall in the 1970s.
-Even though the old overlook is directly above the main trail and is plainly visible from it, few visitors ever notice it, and fewer still know that it remains accessible.
+Even though the old overlook is directly above the main trail and is plainly visible from it and from the brink of Vernal Fall, few visitors ever notice it, and fewer still know that it remains accessible.

 Although the valley shuttle would take me the final mile to Happy Isles, I know of a place about half a mile up the way where there is space for a few cars to park, at the point where the road is closed off to visitors' motor vehicles.
-Instead, I am surprised to encounter a big hikers' parking facility constructed there within the last decade, doubtless to relieve traffic congestion at Camp Curry.
+Instead, I am surprised to discover that a big hikers' parking facility has been constructed there, doubtless to relieve traffic congestion at Curry Village.

 *